On-Farm Energy Initiative

 The EQIP Energy Initiative is a unique, multi-faceted “whole-farm” approach that will help you find the resources that lead to major energy savings – for you!

 The Agricultural Act of 2014 provides authority for the use of Environmental Quality Incentives Program to provide financial opportunities for producers to address on-farm energy conservation through practice implementation and for development of energy conservation plans.

 The EQIP On-Farm Energy Initiative enables the producer to identify ways to conserve energy on the farm through an Agricultural Energy Management Plan (AgEMP), also known as an on-farm energy audit; and by providing financial and technical assistance to help the producer implement various measures and practices recommended in an on-farm energy audit.

 Eligible applicants include individuals, legal entities, Indian Tribes, or joint operations engaged in agricultural production.
 Producers who grow agricultural commodities on eligible land and have resource concerns which may be addressed by energy conservation may participate in EQIP's On-Farm Energy Initiative.

 EQIP Application Information

 NRCS accepts and processes EQIP applications on a continuous basis.
 However, NRCS sets dates to prioritize applications as funding allows.
-The first batching and ranking of applications for fiscal year 2014 is Oct.
-4, 2013.
-The second cutoff date for batching and ranking applications is set for Feb.
-21, 2014.
+The batching and ranking of applications for fiscal year 2017 is Oct.
+21, 2016.
+A second application cutoff deadline has been established for March 17, 2017.
+Additional application batching dates may be established if necessary.
 Contact your local NRCS office for more details.

 Paul Goldsmith, EQIP Coordinator